Tom-Paye/vision_based_robot_evasion/README.md

 8th goal: incorporate 3D models, or show that it is unnecessary
   - body fitting models which are accurate and SAFE
   - infer body proportions using learned estimators?

+9th goal: Make it run smoothly
+  - Look for bottlenecks in CPU, GPU, RAM and disable power saving policy
+  - Check for waiting behavior between the nodes, make sure they are completely independent